JamieS56/Milestone-Project-4/README.md

 ### Checkout Page

-* The checkout page Will display the details of the order for the user to make sure they are correct.
+* The checkout page will display the details of the order for the user to make sure they are correct.

 * The checkout form will be prefilled with info if the user is logged in and has the details saved to there profile.
-If the user is not logged in they will have to will out there first and last name and email aswell as there card info.
+If the user is not logged in they will have to fill out their first and last name and email aswell as their card info.

 * The card info is automatically validated by stripe. before being sent off to be processed.

-* if the checkout is complete then the user will be taken to a success page with there order information
+* If the checkout is complete then the user will be taken to a success page with their order information

+* The checkout page will also show a loading sign whilst waiting for stripe to respond.
 ## Technologies Used

 ## Testing